George W. Ford (Buffalo Soldier)

 George William Ford was a U.S. military officer in the Spanish American War and a Buffalo Soldier.
-Born in Alexandria, Virginia, at George Washington's Mount Vernon Plantation, he joined the 10th Cavalry in 1867 at 19.
+Born in Alexandria, Virginia, at George Washington's Mount Vernon Plantation, he joined the 10th Cavalry in 1867 at age 19.

-Ford was assigned to Company L, and during his enlistment, he and his fellow troops protected railroad working crews, escorted stages and supply wagons.
+Ford was assigned to Company L. He and his fellow troops protected railroad working crews, and escorted stages and supply wagons.

-Ford died in 1939 in Springfield, Illinois, at the age of 91, and was honored with a full military funeral and buried at Camp Butler National Cemetery.
-Ford was the last surviving member of the original 10th United States Cavalry.
+Ford died in 1939 in Springfield, Illinois, at the age of 91.
+He was honored with a full military funeral and buried at Camp Butler National Cemetery.
+He was the last surviving member of the original 10th United States Cavalry.

 Early life

 Ford was born on November 23, 1847.
 He was the son of William West and Henrietta Bruce Ford, who were both born free.
-Ford was the grandson of West Ford, who, in Ford’s oral history, is the African American son of George Washington.
-West Ford's story is detailed in the narrative non fiction book, "I Cannot Tell a Lie: The True Story of George Washigton's African American Descendants."
+Ford was the grandson of West Ford, who, in Ford’s oral history, is the African-American son of George Washington.
+West Ford's story is detailed in the narrative nonfiction book, I Cannot Tell a Lie: The True Story of George Washington's African American Descendants.

 All the Ford offspring were educated along with the Washington children at the Mount Vernon Schoolhouse.
-Ford and his brothers became guardians of the first president's tomb, a position that was also handed down to their male offspring.
+Ford and his brothers became guardians of the first president's tomb, a position that was handed down to their sons.

 Before the Civil War, William Ford moved his family to New York to stay with his wife's relatives.
 At the end of the Civil War, Ford and his family moved back to Virginia, where they owned a farm next to Mount Vernon.

 Military career

-Military Career in the 10th Cavalry
+10th Cavalry

 In 1866, Congress passed legislation establishing two cavalry and four infantry regiments of Black men.
 Ford joined the call to enlist because it gave him purpose and a chance to obtain equal rights in a country that had just finished fighting a Civil War over slavery.
-At the age of 19, he enlisted with the legendary 10th Cavalry, Company L. He was stationed at Fort Leavenworth in Kansas for his basic training, and his commanding officer was Colonel Benjamin Grierson, who was one of the foremost cavalry officers of the Civil War.
+At the age of 19, he enlisted with the legendary 10th Cavalry, Company L. He was stationed at Fort Leavenworth in Kansas for his basic training.
+His commanding officer was Colonel Benjamin Grierson, who was one of the foremost cavalry officers of the Civil War.

-The 10th Cavalry’s focus during Ford’s enlistment was to try and keep the peace between the settlers and the confederated tribes.
+The 10th Cavalry's focus during Ford’s enlistment was keeping the peace between the settlers and the confederated tribes.
 Ford also served as a mail courier for troops L and D between Ft.
 Arbuckle, Kansas, and Ft.
 Gibson, Indiana.

-During his second tour of duty, Ford was elevated to Sergeant, and his company was sent to Texas under the command of Colonel Wood.
+During his second tour of duty, Ford was elevated to sergeant, and his company was sent to Texas under the command of Colonel Wood.

-Ford served ten years with his regiment and was honorable discharged with the rank of Regimental Quartermaster Sergeant.
+Ford served ten years with his regiment, and was honorably discharged with the rank of regimental quartermaster sergeant.
 He was commended in General Orders No. 53, Fort Sill, for acts of good judgment and gallantry.